12. Collection & Processing of Personal Data Relating to Disability

 12.2.1 There is a close correlation between disclosure of disability status and the University's ability to ensure that as full a range of support services as possible can be supplied, in order to make any reasonable adjustments as required by the Equality Act.
 We also need to demonstrate that we monitor this data to ensure that our equal and diversity policies are working.

 12.2.2 The University therefore encourages staff and students to provide this information when requested.
-It will then be processed in accordance with Data Protection Legislation, this Code of Practice, and the University's Data Protection statements for staff and students.
+It will then be processed in accordance with Data Protection Legislation, this Code of Practice, and the University's Data Protection Policy Statement and Privacy Notices for staff and students.
 The data will only be made available to those people who strictly need to know for the purposes of e.g. employment, teaching, examinations, or domestic facilities, including student residential accommodation, to implement any relevant reasonable adjustments.
 In many cases it may be sufficient simply to tell another member of staff what adjustments are required to assist a staff member or student, without explaining the nature of their disability.

 12.3 Seeking and Giving Consent

-Blanket, or wide-ranging definitions of purpose on consent forms are therefore inappropriate and the use of an opt-out must not be relied on to cover the transfer of such data.
+Blanket, or wide-ranging definitions of purpose on consent forms are inappropriate and the use of an opt-out must not be relied on to cover the transfer of such data.
 The template consent form for the disclosure of sensitive personal data should be used for this purpose.

 12.4 Where Consent is Withheld